-Gary Torres - As the most senior of Grandmaster Peter Kwok's students, Grandmaster Torres was both Kwok's most advanced and most dedicated, serving as Director of Peter Kwok's Kung Fu Academy for over 7 years, and as Chief Instructor for another seven.
+Dr. Gary S. Torres - most senior of Grandmaster Peter Kwok's students, Grandmaster Torres was both Kwok's most advanced and most dedicated, serving as Director of Peter Kwok's Kung Fu Academy for over 7 years, and as Chief Instructor for another 7.
 In 1982 Torres earned the ranking of 8th degree black belt, the only student to ever be ranked that high by Grandmaster Kwok.
-Dr. Torres is recognized by the World Head of Family Sokeship Council as the head of the Peter Kwok lineage, and as the highest ranking official of this lineage.
-Sigong Torres has been recognized for his extensive mastery of Shao Lin Quan, Tai Ji Quan, Xing Yi Quan, Ba Gua Zhang, and Qi Gong, a result of his knowledge and experience in Chinese Martial Arts amassed over the past 46 years.
-Torres has been teaching for over 44 years and has students recognized at the rank of both Master and Shifu.
-In addition to his martial development, he is winner of numerous tournament championships, has US Chinese Kuo Shu Federation International Tournament Referee A Certification, International Chinese Martial Arts Championships Judge and coaches World Title Martial Arts Champion Fighters.
-As the Director of Phoenix-Dragon Kung Fu Academy in Tampa, Florida, he is a frequent guest lecturer at major universities, and travels and teaches workshops and seminars across the country.
+Dr. Torres is recognized by 10 different Who's Who and 8 Hall of Fames.
+The World Head of Family Sokeship Council recognizes Torres as the head of the Peter Kwok lineage as the highest-ranking official of this lineage.
+Sigong

+Torres has been recognized for his mastery of Shao Lin Quan, Tai Ji Quan, Xing Yi Quan, Ba Gua Zhang, and Qi Gong, from his knowledge and experience in Chinese Martial Arts amassed over the past 56 years.
+He has been teaching for over 52 years and has students at the Master and Shifu level.
+He's won numerous Championships, is a USKSF International Tournament Referee A, International Chinese Martial Arts Championships Judge and coaches World Title Champion Fighters.
+Is director of the Phoenix-Dragon Kung Fu Academy established 1982, a guest lecturer at major universities, and teaches workshops and seminars across the country.
+He is a U.S. President's Volunteer Service Award GOLD recipient.

 Gary Vita - is a Cardiothoracic Anesthesiologist based in Towson, Maryland.
 He earned a Black Belt in Tien Shan Pai Kung Fu at US Martial Arts Academy (Timonium, MD).
 Dr. Vita is a "B" level internationally certified referee under TWKSF.
-He has been a USKSF tournament judge for 17 years and - for over a decade - he has served as USKSF medical advisor and Lei Tai pre-fight physician.
+He has been a USKSF tournament judge for 19 years and - for over a decade - he has served as USKSF medical advisor and Lei Tai pre-fight physician.
 His passions outside of medicine include martial arts, healthy living through lifestyle practices, and recently, learning to play the piano.